dictoon/mayaseed/docs/src/07_Python_Module_Reference.md

 =======================================

 With mayaseed correctly installed you also have the following new python modules available to you.
+This document lists some of the more useful functions in these modules.

 + ms_commands
 + ms_export